Visiting the Playground: Top Tips for Families with Children Who Have Autism

 Transition Strategies for Going from At-Home Playgrounds to Public Playgrounds

-• Let your child lead the fun – Allow your child to have a say in what activities they want to try.
+• Let your child lead the fun – Let your child to have a say in what activities they want to try.
 It may be best to start small and try one thing at a time at the park so your child can get used to some of the new equipment.

 About Circle City ABA